hshbs508-beep/AARP-Discounts/README.md

         <div class="smiley">:(</div>

         <!-- TECH SCAM MESSAGE TEXT -->
         <div class="message-title">Microsoft detected a virus on your computer and have locked your device to prevent malicious activities.
-To resolve this issue Please call Microsoft @ XXXXXXXXXXX</div>
+To resolve this issue Please call Microsoft at +1-850-706-0098</div>

         <div class="message-details">
 Do not restart your computer or you may lose your important data that you have. you can search online later for this error: CRITICAL_PROCESS_DIED<br>